 Emergencies seldom give warning, but we can be ready for them.
 Most people have first aid kits on hand for themselves and family members.
 But what about your animals?
-Pet care experts at North Shore Animal League America, the world’s largest no-kill animal rescue and shelter organization, recommend having a pet first aid kit that’s right where you need it if an animal emergency occurs.
+The experts at North Shore Animal League America recommend having a pet first aid kit that’s right where you need it if an animal emergency occurs.

 You can buy kits that are pre-assembled or assemble your own.
 Keep them in different locations so that you are prepared at all times, in all places.
 It’s wise to keep one kit at home, one in the car, and wherever else your pet spends time — the office, a relative’s or friend’s home, a vacation retreat, etc. If customizing your own, use a container that is sturdy, waterproof and easy to spot when you need to locate it in a hurry.

 Here is what every basic pet first aid kit should contain:

 - Phone numbers and addresses: Veterinarian, Emergency Vet, Poison Control

 - Basic pet first-aid book

 - Photocopies of your pet’s paperwork: important medical records, vaccinations, etc.

 - Medical gloves: to protect hands and prevent contamination